richpersaud/test1/summit2016.md

 ### Registration

 There is no fee for attendance, but space is limited and building security will check identification against the list of registered attendees.
-To reserve a seat, please email persaur at gmail dot com, including your first name, last name and organizational affiliation.
+To reserve a seat, please email [summit2016@openxt.org](mailto:summit2016@openxt.org) with the following information:

+ * First and last name
+ * Organizational affiliation
+ * Include name in public attendee list: Yes/No

 ### Location